Self-Compassion for Teams

 Working with Difficult Emotions (Module 5)

-• Discussion on the difficult emotions that tend to arise in life and at work including cultural and workplace norms around handling these big feelings.
+• Discussion on the difficult emotions that tend to arise in life and at work including cultural and workplace norms around handling these feelings.

 • Learn about the stages of acceptance for difficult emotions.